Confession (religion): Latin Catholicism

-The Catholic Church teaches that sacramental confession requires three "acts" on the part of the penitent: contrition (sorrow of the soul for the sins committed), disclosure of the sins (the 'confession'), and satisfaction (the 'penance', i.e. doing something to make amends for the sins).
-The basic form of confession has not changed for centuries, although at one time confessions were made publicly.
+The Catholic Church teaches that sacramental confession requires three "acts" on the part of the penitent: contrition (sorrow of the soul for the sins committed), disclosure of the sins (the 'confession'), and satisfaction (the 'penance'; i.e., doing something to make amends for the sins).
+The basic form of confession has not changed for centuries, although at one time, confessions were made publicly.
+The concept of confessing in private is called sub rosa, which comes from Hellenistic and later Roman mythology and was eventually adopted into Christian symbolism.